-If you enjoy roller coasters, then perhaps you’ve enjoyed the last few days and months of the stock market.
-However, if you’re like many others, then watching the seesaw of events affect your portfolio could be causing you some sleepless nights.
-With the Christmas Eve drop and the after Christmas rebound of the market, now may be a great time to check your risk tolerance.
+If you enjoy roller coasters, then perhaps you’ve enjoyed the last twelve months of the stock market.
+On the other hand, if you’re like many others, then watching the seesaw of events affect your portfolio could be causing you some sleepless nights.
+With the volatility associated with COVID and the 2020 election, now may be a great time to check your risk tolerance.

 “How much should you have in stocks versus how much should you have in bonds?”

-When I did a search for risk tolerance, I found many times you will hear people suggest determine the balance within your portfolio with a simple formula.
-Here’s an example, let’s say you determine 100 as the number of years you’ll live then subtract your age.
+When I did a search for a basic risk tolerance calculator, questionnaire, and formula, I found many times the websites suggested crazy ways to determine the balance within your portfolio.
+Here’s an example, of one: let’s say you determine 100 as the number of years you’ll live, then subtract your current age.
 That would mean if you’re 60, then you’d take 100 – 60 to end up with 40… meaning you should have 40% of your investments wrapped up in stocks.

-Still, yet another piece of advice I read suggested if you are wealthy that you should invest ultra conservatively?
-Does that mean like if you had a gazillion dollars that you don’t even need to invest anything?
-To that I’d ask, “If I don’t have a lot of money, does that mean I should invest everything?
-Or perhaps if I shouldn’t invest anything?”
+To muddy the waters even more, yet another piece of advice I read suggested – if you are wealthy that you should invest ultra conservatively.
+Does that mean like if you had a “gazillion” dollars that you don’t even need to invest anything?
+To that, I’d ask, “If I don’t have a lot of money, does that mean I should invest everything?
+Or should I invest nothing?”

 Again, more confusing advice.
 After all, if I really want to be aggressive, I can just go down to the local convenience store and invest everything I own in lottery tickets?
 I mean, that’s pretty aggressive, right?

-Then the client came to us and said, "I’m super, super, super conservative.
+However, the client then informed us, “I’m super, super, super conservative.
 I don’t want to lose anything.”
-Next, we asked him to divulge the amount he was saving each month.
-Honestly, I was expecting to hear $4,000 to $5,000 or $6000 a month.
+When we asked him to divulge the amount he was saving each month, I was expecting to hear $4,000 to $5,000 or $6000 a month.
 However, he tells us he is putting away $2000 a month.